h0mbre/h0mbre.github.io/_posts/2019-05-08-SLAE_TCP_Egg_Hunter.md

 section .txt
 _start:
 ```
-The first thing we want to do is store our 4 byte 'egg' in a register.
+The first thing we want to do is store our 'egg' in a register.

 ```nasm
 global_start